-- Felony involving a motor vehicle in past five years
+- Felony involving a motor vehicle in the past five years

-- Three or more moving violations in past three years
+- Three or more moving violations in the past three years

 - Two or more moving violations within the past 12 months

-- Driving While Intoxicated or Blood Alcohol Content conviction in past five years
+- Driving While Intoxicated or Blood Alcohol Content conviction in the past five years

-- Revoked or suspended license in past three years
+- Revoked or suspended license in the past three years

 Once the MVLRC is completed you may contact Risk Management at 314-977-3952 to obtain a copy of the insurance card.
-Please allow five business days for processing prior to your travel date.
+Please allow five business days for processing before your travel date.

-If your department has employees who drive a University vehicle or rental vehicle on University business more than four times a month, contact Risk Management to be enrolled in a continuous monitoring service.
+If your department has employees who drive a University vehicle or rental vehicle (including golf carts) on University business more than four times a month, contact Risk Management to be enrolled in a continuous monitoring service.
 There is no charge to the department.